Charles W. Nash: General Motors

 By late 1915 and early 1916, Billy Durant attempted to reassert his control over the company, and Nash was caught in the power struggle between Durant and bankers.
-By May 1916, Durant regained controlled the majority of voting stock.
+By May 1916, Durant regained control of the majority of voting stock.
 He offered Nash a $1 million annual salary to remain with the automaker.
-Nash described the salary was "more than a man’s worth" and resigned on June 1.
+Nash described the salary as "more than a man’s worth" and resigned on 1 June.

 Nash Motors

-After his clash with Durant, Nash resolved never again to work for someone else.
+After Nash clashed with Durant, he resolved never to work for someone else again.
 Along with former GM executives, James J. Storrow and Walter P. Chrysler, Nash attempted to take over Packard, but the luxury car maker's board of directors demurred.

 Nash learned that the heirs of the Jeffery Motor Company of Kenosha, Wisconsin, were anxious to retire.
-It was best known for its Rambler brand of cars and numerous innovations.
-Nash bought out the pioneering automaker in August 1916 with a down payment check of half-million dollars and the total deal worth $5 million (some reports indicate the price was $9 million).
+The company was best known for its Rambler brand of cars and numerous innovations.
+Nash bought out the pioneering automaker in August 1916 with a down payment check of half a million dollars and the total deal worth $5 million (some reports indicate the price was $9 million).
 One of the first major investors was Alfred P. Sloan.
-While Jeffery Motors had total stock of $3 million, the newly incorporated Nash Motors became a major force with a capital stock of almost $24 million on 29 July 1916.
+While Jeffery Motors had total stock of $3 million, the newly incorporated Nash Motors became a substantial force with capital stock value of almost $24 million on 29 July 1916.

 In 1917, he renamed the company Nash Motors.
 The 1917 Nash Model 671 was the first automobile to bear the name of the new company's founder.
 Nils Erik Wahlberg, a former GM engineer, developed new cars and engines for the 1918 model year.
 Nash Motors became successful almost immediately, with sales totaling 31,008 trucks and cars by 1919.

-Nash was able to negotiate procurement contracts with the United States Army during World War I that made the company one of the largest producers of trucks in the nation.
-In 1918, Nash was appointed to take charge of engineering and production of aircraft matters for the war effort.
+Nash was able to negotiate procurement contracts with the United States Army during World War I, which made the company one of the largest producers of trucks in the nation.
+In 1918, Nash was appointed to take charge of the engineering and production of aircraft matters for the war effort.

-In addition to running his own company, Charles Nash also served as president of the luxury automaker LaFayette Motors until Nash Motors bought out the company in 1924.
+In addition to running his own company, Charles Nash served as president of the luxury automaker LaFayette Motors until Nash Motors bought out the company in 1924.

 By 1929, the Big Three automakers (GM, Ford, and Chrysler) controlled 75 percent of the automobile market.
-Nash Motors was in fourth place producing 138,000 vehicles in 1928.
+Nash Motors was in fourth place, producing 138,000 vehicles in 1928.

 Nash focused on producing one high-quality automobile for the upper-medium price range, later adding a smaller, less expensive model, the Ajax.
-Nash realized he could never compete with the market diversity of the Big Three, so he based his profits on careful management, close attention to costs, and opportunities for expansion.
-Nash was a hands-on executive, who concentrated on developing more efficient purchasing and setting up accounting procedures that would specify the source of costs and profits.
+Nash realized he could never compete with the market diversity of the Big Three, so he based his profits on careful management, close attention to costs, and expansion opportunities.
+Nash was a hands-on executive who concentrated on developing more efficient purchasing and setting up accounting procedures to specify the source of profits and expenses.

 Nash acquired other car companies, including Mitchell Motors of Racine in 1923 and LaFayette Motors of Milwaukee in 1924.